 No true fan of puzzle games should go through life without having experienced this title.
 Spacechem is an amazing piece of software, elegant in its game-design simplicity and staggering in its gameplay complexity.
-This game is a satisfying yet relentless challenge, and its virtues do not end there.
+But also like that Offspring Fling! article, it is not the primary gameplay of Spacechem which is going to the focus of this article: instead it is an aspect of the game that I haven’t seen many people mention: the game’s atmosphere and story.
+Yes, this game is a satisfying yet relentless challenge, but its virtues do not end there.

 In Spacechem, the player assumes the role of a scientist enlisted to work on chemical reactors on distant planets, where the company’s facilities are besieged by local fauna and by another mysterious presence.
 The screenshot above, however, shows most of the visual elements which accompany the player throughout the game (albeit a somewhat complicated example from later into the campaign).
 Its aesthetic simplicity in no way detracts from the tough-as-nails, riveting puzzle-solving.

-If you would like an overview of exactly how Spacechem is played, you can refer to this excellent video on the subject.
-As genius as the gameplay is, I feel that it has been discussed thoroughly by other commenters in the past several years in articles and videos like the one I just linked.
+But if you would like an overview of exactly how Spacechem is played, I would just refer you to Matthewmatosis’ excellent video on that subject.
+As genius as the gameplay is, I feel that it has been discussed thoroughly by other commenters in the past several years in articles and videos across the internet.
 Instead, I would like to praise the game for some of its other elements, which are often overshadowed by its gameplay.

 First, I would like to extend some additional praise to an area of Spacechem which is sometimes maligned: the aesthetic simplicity mentioned above.
 The simple commands and clear, vibrant lines navigating their grid perfectly meld together associations of programming, circuit diagramming, and chemical equation-writing.
 This combination, while far afield from anything remotely resembling actual chemistry, strikes a balance between actual science and science fiction.
 The iterative process by which the puzzles are solved is a close cousin to basic programming, but the atmosphere and the story provide credible tension from threats which are often supernatural and always potentially fatal.